-Reporter's Shield Law 13-90-119; 24-72.4-101+
+Reporter's Shield Law C.R.S. § 13-90-119; C.R.S. § 24-72.5-101+

-A reporter does not have to disclose a source or any information received in the pursuit of a story, unless the media person personally observed a crime or information is essential to a substantial issue in a court case and cannot reasonably be obtained by any other means.
+A reporter does not have to disclose a source or any information received in the pursuit of a story, unless the media person personally observed a crime or the information sought is essential to a substantial issue in a court case, the information cannot reasonably be obtained by any other means and the litigant's need for the information outweighs the First Amendment rights of the reporter and his/her audience in the free flow of information.

-Colorado Public Records Law C.R.S.
-24-72-201+
+Colorado Open Records Act C.R.S. § 24-72-201+